The Ultimate Guide to Locum Pharmacy

 We can’t stress the importance of keeping organised.
-This is why My Locum Choice has created a couple of free templates for you to use that will help you keep on top of your locum pharmacy shifts.
+My Locum Choice has created some free templates for you that will help you keep on top of your locum pharmacy shifts.

 Mastering the art of Locum Pharmacy

 Like any other skill, the more you locum, the better and more comfortable you will become at it.
 Your first weeks or months can certainly be daunting but with time and experience, your confidence will grow.
-Walking into an unknown pharmacy will become a breeze in the park, you’ll understand how to orchestrate a pharmacy team quicker and negotiate locum rates with better success In this section of the guide, we’re going to talk about a few things you can do to help you master the art of locum pharmacy quicker.
+Walking into an unknown pharmacy will become a breeze in the park.
+You’ll understand how to orchestrate a pharmacy team quicker.
+Plus negotiating locum rates with better success will happen.
+Let’s talk about a few things you can do to help you master the art of locum pharmacy quicker.

 Locum Rate Negotiation

 Unfortunately, locum rates are not what they used to be 10 years ago mainly because of supply and demand.
-You will come across potential employers who will ask you to work for a specific wage but if you do not think it is fair or representative of your expertise, then you must negotiate for a better rate.
+You will come across potential employers who will ask you to work for a specific wage.
+However, if this rate is not representative of your expertise, then you must negotiate for a better rate.
 Now, you’re not always going to negotiate a better deal and that’s just life.
 It’s up to you if you want to take the shift or not.
-However, by practicing negotiation, you’re developing an excellent transferable life skill that will no doubt boost your confidence.
+However, by practising negotiation, you’re developing an excellent transferable life skill that will no doubt boost your confidence.

-Have a look at this short video by Ramit Sethi that will give you some tips on how to negotiate better:
+Have a look at this short video by Ramit Sethi to get some tips on how to negotiate better:

 Networking and Marketing yourself

 Essentially, as a locum pharmacist, you’re running your own business.
 And when you run your own business, you need to expose yourself in order to get new business.
-That’s where networking and marketing yourself can really help and with the digital platforms we have at our disposal today, connective with others (locums, pharmacists and employers) is easier than ever before.
+That’s where networking and marketing yourself can really help.
+Through digital platforms, connecting with others, such as locums, pharmacists and employers, is easier than ever before.
 Make sure your LinkedIn profile is at it’s best, you’re connecting with colleagues on Facebook and you’re networking effectively at events.
 Building relationships with those people and businesses that matter to you is everything.